duyluonglc/lucid-mongo/README.md

 const staff = await Staff.first()
 const yearAgo = staff.dob.fromNow()
 ```
-You can set attribute of model as moment js object, field will be converted to date before save to db
+You can set attribute of model as moment|Date|string, this field will be converted to date before save to db
 ```js
 staff.dob = moment(request.input('dob'))
 ```